getsentry/zeus-cli/README.md

-  --url          Fully qualified URL to the Zeus server                 [string] --token        Token for authorized access to Zeus                    [string] -t, --type     Mime type of the file to upload                        [string] -j, --job      Unique id of the job in CI                             [string] -b, --build    Unique id of the build in CI                           [string]
+  --url          Fully qualified URL to the Zeus server                 [string] --token        Token for authorized access to Zeus                    [string] -t, --type     Mime type of the file to upload                        [string] -n, --name     Artifact name to use in place of the filename          [string] -j, --job      Unique id of the job in CI                             [string] -b, --build    Unique id of the build in CI                           [string]
 ```